Breast Pumping Pain

 All of these are examples of sensations that are not only painful but signs of problems that could also be hindering your output, which will eventually affect your long term supply threshold.
 Pain is a chemical block to oxytocin, the hormone responsible for contracting milk release.
 These symptoms and experiences may also cause lasting tissue damage and maternal health concerns, such as infection, and need to be investigated immediately.

-The flange is the part that actually comes in contact with breast and nipple.
-Its simulates the baby’s latch, and just like with a bad latch, the wrong size can be counterproductive and quite painful.
+Your flange is the part of your breast pump that actually comes in contact with your breast and nipple.
+It simulates the baby’s latch, and just like with a bad latch, the wrong size can cause pain, irritation and many more issues.

 Breast Flange Size Guide